WICG/webcomponents/proposals/DOM-Parts.md

 the [browser engine was parsing](https://github.com/rniwa/webcomponents/blob/gh-pages/proposals/Template-Instantiation.md#43-creating-template-parts) a [template element](https://html.spec.whatwg.org/multipage/scripting.html#the-template-element)'s mustache syntax and generated a group of `AttributeTemplatePart` together.
-The same approach can’t be taken in the world we're introducing `AttributePart` as a primitive API.
+The same approach can't be taken in the world we're introducing `AttributePart` as a primitive API.

 Here, we consider a few alternatives.
 We can create a group of `AttributePart` together and implicitly relate them, create a specific `AttributePartGroup` object,